 Click on the OK button to generate the schema.
-When the generation is complete, the message Export of profile <name>completed displays.
+When the generation is complete, the message Export of profile <name> completed displays.

-You can then expand the Package in the Project Browser to see the generated UML model.
+You can then expand the Package in the Browser window to see the generated UML model.

-• The Schema Composer is supported in the Corporate, Systems Engineering, Business and Software Engineering and Ultimate editions of Enterprise Architect
+• The Schema Composer is supported in the Corporate, Unified and Ultimate editions of Enterprise Architect